When to replace dimmer switch

 Frequently Asked Questions

-How do I know if my dimmer switch needs to be replaced?
+How do I know if my dimmer switch is failing?

 Can I replace a dimmer switch myself?

-Yes, you can replace a dimmer switch yourself if you have basic electrical skills and follow proper safety precautions.
-However, if you're not comfortable working with electricity, it's best to hire a licensed electrician to do the job.
+Replacing a dimmer switch can be a DIY task, but it's important to turn off power to the circuit first and follow proper safety precautions.
+If you're not comfortable working with electricity, it's best to hire a licensed electrician.

 Connect with certified professionals in your area